Credit Cards Business Credit Cards

 Corporate business credit cards

-These cards can help build a business’s credit history with business credit bureaus, which are different from personal credit bureaus.
+These cards can help build a business’s credit history with business credit bureaus, which differ from personal credit bureaus.
 Some card issuers partner with companies to offer additional benefits and discounts.
 Corporate cards also typically come with robust business finance analytics and reporting tools for the accounting department to monitor usage and set spending limits on employee cards.

 Corporate credit card Summary